firaun2020/power-rex/README.md

-# Bliss
+# Power-Rex

-Bliss is a Flutter web application designed to provide exclusive access to a curated collection of stories.
+Power-Rex is a Flutter web application designed to provide exclusive access to a curated collection of stories.

 ## Features